 - A respondent must respond to a Dispute Notice within 14 days of receiving the Dispute Notice, as indicated on the Dispute Response Form or as permitted by the CRT.
 A respondent served outside of British Columbia has 30 days to respond, instead of 14 days. - 2.
-Having reviewed the evidence, I am satisfied, on the balance of probabilities, that the respondent(s) received the Dispute Notice and did not respond to it by the deadline set out in the CRT's rules.
+Based on the proof of notice form submitted by the applicant, I am satisfied that the respondent received the Dispute Notice and did not respond to it by the deadline set out in the CRT's rules.